Print

 1. Place a heavy pot on a burner and heat the oil.

-4. Add onions, bell peppers, celery, and tomatoes, and cook for 20 minutes or more until the vegetables are soft and browned some more; again, add a small amount of water if vegetables begin to stick to the pot.
+4. Add onions, bell peppers, celery, and tomatoes, and cook for 20 minutes or more until the vegetables are soft and browned some more; again, add a small amount of water if the vegetables begin to stick to the pot.

 6. Season with salt and red cayenne pepper.